0xPolygonID/docs/docs/issuer-node/issuer-node-api/claim/apis.md

 :::

 **Function**: Endpoint to generate a Universal Link.
-The user can then click this link and accept credentials to his/her wallet.
+The user can then click this link and accept credentials to their wallet.

 **How it Works**: The Issuer DID (identifier string retrieved from calling the `Create Identity` endpoint) and credential Identifier (or `cid` retrieved from the `Create Credential` endpoint) are passed as path variables in the request URL.